 Submission Process Overview

-1. Student groups, departments and outside vendors can create their own slide presentations to promote their events or groups.
+1. Student groups, departments can create their own slide presentations to promote their events or groups.
+Faculty/Staff must request access to a departmental “feed”.

 If you are interested in utilizing the Digital Signage program, please contact email@example.com.